Red Star, Dinamo Zagreb lose in Champions League qualifiers

 A Maccabi team coached by Dinos for just five weeks beat visiting Dinamo Brest 1-0.

+Danish team Midtjylland eased past Young Boys 3-0 at home with three second-half goals.

+In another penalty shootout in Cyprus, Molde of Norway beat Qarabag of Azerbaijan after a goalless draw.
+The game was played in neutral Cyprus because of travel restrictions between during the coronavirus pandemic between the two teams’ countries.

-All qualifying games in the Champions League and Europa League are being played without fans in the stadiums during the coronavirus pandemic.
+All qualifying games in UEFA’s club competitions are being played without fans in the stadiums because of the pandemic.

-After three rounds of single-leg qualifiers, the Champions League playoff round starting next week reverts to traditional two-leg, home-and-away series.
+All three rounds so far in Champions League qualifying have been single-leg games in a congested schedule for the delayed season.
+The playoff round starting next week reverts to traditional two-leg, home-and-away series.

 Maccabi will play the first leg at home against Salzburg, and Omonia travels first to face Olympiakos.